Tools You’ll Need

 My grandfather always told me, “Get the best tools you can afford; cheap ones will just break and you’ll spend twice as much buying them all over again, anyway.”
 I’ve chosen to stick to this lesson with one caution: I try to purchase tools AS I NEED THEM so I can focus on getting good quality rather than high quantity.

 Rather than think of this list as a “supplies list,” consider it a list of tools that will make the job simpler, and you get to choose cafeteria-style which ones you’ll include in your tool belt.
-(HINT: It also makes a great gift list!)*
+(HINT: It also makes a great gift list!
+Use the copy-and-paste function on your computer or device to preserve the links directly to each product, so you can easily share them as gift ideas.)*

 - Self-healing cutting mat